nlefrancois6/OpenMC/README.md

 # OpenMC
-Modeling reactor criticality and depletion using OpenMC library
+Modeling reactor criticality and depletion using OpenMC library.

-Folders in this repository:
+List of folders in this repository and summaries of their contents:

 Tutorial_Examples: